josiahdenton/init.lua/README.md

 ### Setup

-This setup requires `0.9.x` or above.
-Durign your first open, Lazy (the package manager) will install itself if not found.
+This setup requires `0.10.x` or above.
+During your first open, Lazy (the package manager) will install itself if not found.
 If you want to use dap, you will need the debugger tools, such as
 - [debugpy for python](https://github.com/microsoft/debugpy)